mtuncbilek95/RTS_Simulation/README.md

 I would like to add widget but NPC AI took all my time.
 I tried to move them in formation since the pointer will appear for group.

-Both have C++, mixed and Blueprints in project.
+Project has C++, mixed and Blueprints in project.
 I tried to implement my blueprint algorithms in C++.
 That is how I work basically.

 Achieved: